-Drinkline runs a free, confidential helpline for people who are concerned about their drinking, or someone else's.
+Free, confidential helpline for anyone who is concerned about their drinking, or someone else's.

 National Association for Children of Alcoholics (NACOA)

-Information, advice and support to children of alcohol-dependent parents and people concerned with their welfare through a free and confidential telephone and email helpline.
+Information, advice and support for children of alcohol-dependent parents and anyone concerned with the welfare of a child.

 Helpline: 0800 358 3456

 Email helpline: email@example.comVisit the National Association for Children of Alcoholics website

 Alcohol support services and healthcare in England, Scotland, Wales and Northern Ireland:

 Confidential non-judgmental emotional support, 24 hours a day for people who are experiencing feelings of distress, despair or suicide.

 Email helpline: firstname.lastname@example.org (they try their hardest to get back to your email within 24 hours)Visit the Samaritans website